 - History of polycystic kidney disease.

-The main symptom of a subarachnoid hemorrhage is a severe headache that starts suddenly and is often worse near the back of the head.
-Patients often describe their pain as "the worst headache ever" and unlike any other type of headache pain.
-The headache may start after a popping or snapping feeling in the head.
+The main symptom of a subarachnoid hemorrhage is a severe headache that starts suddenly; it’s often worse near the back of the head.
+Often termed the worst headache ever, it may start after you have a popping or snapping feeling in the head.
 Other symptoms include:

 - Nausea and vomiting.